-Members of Gen-Z, Millennials, and Gen X have taken the hardest hit as far as frequency, but older adults and seniors have suffered the biggest losses.
+Members of Gen-Z, Millennials, and Gen X have taken the hardest hit as far as frequency, but older Americans and seniors have suffered the biggest losses.

 Best tools and tech to protect your packages